-Approval of Proposals 5 and 6 require that the votes cast for the applicable amendment exceed the votes cast against the amendment pursuant to Delaware General Business Law Section 242(d)(2), which provides that an amendment to increase or decrease the authorized number of shares of a class of capital stock or an amendment to reclassify by combining the issued shares of a class of capital stock into a lesser number of issued shares of the same class of stock may be made and effected, if: (A) the shares of such class are listed on a national securities exchange immediately before such amendment becomes effective, and (B) at a duly called meeting of stockholders, a vote of the stockholders entitled to vote thereon, voting as a single class, is taken for and against the proposed amendment, and the votes cast for the amendment exceed the votes cast against the amendment.
+Approval of Proposals 5 and 6 require that the votes cast for the applicable amendment exceed the votes cast against the amendment pursuant to Delaware General Business Law Section 242(d)(2), which provides that an amendment to increase or decrease the authorized number of shares of a class of capital stock or an amendment to reclassify by combining the issued shares of a class of capital stock into a lesser number of issued shares of the same class of stock may be made and effected, if: (A) the shares of such class are listed on a national securities exchange immediately before such amendment becomes effective and meet the listing requirements of such national securities exchange relating to the minimum number of holders immediately after such amendment becomes effective, and (B) at a duly called meeting of stockholders, a vote of the stockholders entitled to vote thereon, voting as a single class, is taken for and against the proposed amendment, and the votes cast for the amendment exceed the votes cast against the amendment.
 Abstentions and broker non-votes will have no effect on proposals 5 and 6.